-The UK has basked, or rather baked in a brace of record-breaking days in July this year.
+The UK has basked - or rather baked - in record-breaking summer temperatures in the last couple of years.
 It’s a foreshadowing of the future, say experts.
 That has a lot of serious implications, but if we focus right down to a personal level, there are opportunities to make changes that ultimately make a considerable difference.

 To find out if that opportunity really exists, we’ve been testing a pair of portable, lightweight 10-Watt solar panels from BioLite and Goal Zero.